kevinawei/GeniusLeagueAssessment/README.md

 ## b.
 ## The methodology for retrieving the average timer that Team 2 on T side enters BombsiteB with at least 2 rifles or SMGs is as follows.
-Firstly the getRows method is called to return rows given the filters specified.
-Once those rows have been retrieved, we traverse the rows and store the first instance per player per round into a 2d array (the index of the array should matchup with the round number - 1, if the team in question is team 2 then the index will matchup with the round number -16).
-This marks the first time that a player has entered BombsiteB in a given round.
-We can then traverse our 2d array and extract the weapon classes from the inventory of these rows and check if they contain SMG or Rifle.
-If they do then we append them to a new 1d array which we then pass to another function if the number of rows in the array exceeds the number of requested weapons (in this case it's 2 weapons so if it has a length >= 2).
-This getTimer() function sorts the array by the attribute['seconds'] and returns the earliest instance where >= 2 rows entered the area.
-Since the array is sorted we can denote this with the index [weaponCount-1].
-We then take the average of the seconds for each round that meets the criteria and return that value.
+## Firstly the getRows method is called to return rows given the filters specified.
 ```python
     def getRows(self, area, team, side): # get rows filtered by area, team, and side
         rows = []